Skip to content

 GPDM is guided by a mission to curate and prepare paleontological resources for use in educational programs, scientific research and interpretive displays in support of the advancement of knowledge and the benefit of all people.

-INTERN NOTICE: We apologize to all who have contacted us – we are still unsure about our internship program for 2023.
+INTERN NOTICE: We apologize to all who have contacted us – we are still unsure about our internship program.
 If you would still like to apply, please use our general GPDM Employment Application per the link below.

 GPDM Employment Application fillable form